What is the Omegle App?

 What do parents need to know about Omegle?

-Live Nudity.
+There’s tons of live nudity.
 The ability to be paired up with anyone, anywhere in the world should throw up tons of red flags for parents.
 Even the creators of Omegle warn that anyone under 18 using the app should be monitored by parents.
+The iPhone version of the app works like this:

 Immediately upon joining one of the “unmoderated” or “adult” video chats, the user is confronted with live nudity from random webcams.
 Even in the “monitored” video chats, you will occasionally run into a simulated webcam where someone has inserted a still image of a naked woman, or there are guys who are disgustingly pleasuring themselves on webcam just waiting to have a video chat.

 What often happens is someone will start a chat and offer their KiK username (or other social media site) where the conversation continues with all of Kik’s features.
-We have tested this site, posing as different people of different ages, and the level of depravity is shocking.
+We have tested this site through a browser, posing as different people of different ages, and the level of depravity is shocking.
 When there is anonymity, anything goes.

 There’s absolutely nothing good about Omegle and no good reason that any child or teen (or adult) should be using it.
 Parents should take extreme caution when deciding if their kids should use this app based on the risks noted.